“Most books on witchcraft will tell you that witches work naked. This is because most books on witchcraft were written by men.”

-The Wicca Book of Days for Wednesday, April 3
+The Wicca Book of Day

 In Iran, on the thirteenth day of their New Year, special bowls containing sprouted seeds are traditionally cast into the rivers as offerings in the belief that the bad luck of the previous year will be carried away.

 The goddess Persephone’s annual return from the Underworld, allowing the Earth to bloom again, was celebrated every year on this date by the ancient Romans.

 Ruler: Wodin, Mercury

 Power Hours: Sunrise and the 8th, 16th, and 24th hours following

 The word Wednesday is reminiscent of the Norse wind god Wodin, which is referenced in the popular rhyme verse “Wednesday’s child is full of woe.”
 This does not mean that those born on this day are full of sorrow or trouble.
 To be full of Wo (Wodin) means to be full of wind, to be spirited.
 Woden was such a powerful pagan god that the German church fathers changed the name of his day to Mittwoch, meaning midweek, in an attempt to exorcise his influence.

 In the Spanish word for Wednesday, miercoles, we clearly see its connection to Mercury.
 Under the guidance of Mercury; Wednesday is a day of swift activity, communication, correspondence, and phone calls.
 This is a good day for journalists, writers, poets, bargaining, hiring employees, and visiting friends.

 On Wednesdays, the hour of sunrise and every eight hours after that are also ruled by Mercury, making these times of the day doubly blessed.
 These are the strongest four hours for ritual work.
 Check your local newspaper, astrological calendar, or almanac to determine when sunrise occurs.